samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 Sapient creatures that have reason to believe their lair is likely to be invaded might set up a defense.
 Reasons to set up a defense include the following:

 * Adventurers invaded the lair recently and retreated.
-* Scouts affiliated with the lair’s denizens noticed the adventurers heading toward the lair.
+* Scouts affiliated with the lair's denizens noticed the adventurers heading toward the lair.
-* A spy in a nearby settlement overheard or discovered the adventurers’ plans and alerted the lair’s occupants.
+* A spy in a nearby settlement overheard or discovered the adventurers' plans and alerted the lair's occupants.

 Prepared defenders commonly use one or more of the following tactics: